 Olde Irish Bulldogge

-The Olde Irish Red is intented to be a family companion and protector, as well as a tenacious hunting dog.
+The Olde Irish Red is intended to be a family companion and protector, as well as a tenacious hunting dog.
 Territorial and alert, it is reportedly easy to train and makes a very good watchdog.
-Eneregetic and playful, it is said to be a good pet, but the Olde Irish Red Bulldogge requires a lot of excercise and likes to play rough, making it better suited for homes with older children.
-Dog-aggression is not a desired trait, but some examples can be fairly confrontational.
+Eneregetic and playful, it is said to be a good pet, but the Olde Irish Red Bulldogge requires a lot of exercise and likes to play rough, making it better suited for homes with older children.
+Dog-aggression is not a desired trait, but some examples can be confrontational.
 The Olde Irish Bulldogge has a fairly set type, but there is still some variety in appearance among individual examples.
 The head is wide and round, with a powerful muzzle and defined jaws.
 The neck is short and muscled.
 Broad-shouldered and wide-chested, the Old Red is an impressive bully, not unlike the original Irish Bulldog.
 The ears are left unaltered, but the tail can be either docked or left in its natural state.
 The nose can be either red or black, with the red-nosed variety being preferred.